musman-uk/portfolio/exploratory-projects/software-development/README.md

 Software development is a discipline that blends logic, creativity, and practical problem solving.
 Its history spans early programming languages, the Unix philosophy, and the evolution of modern tools that support collaboration and automation.
-My own work aims to contribute to this tradition by emphasising clarity, safety, and cohesive design.
+My published tools aims to contribute to this sector by emphasising clarity, safety, and cohesive design.
 These principles reflect an understanding that effective software emerges not only from technical skill but from the ability to reason about systems, navigate constraints, and build tools that